In my conversations with HR directors and CEOs regularly the question arises: what is good (or even better “world class”) HR?

-1. HR speaks the language of business
+1. HR speaks the language of organisation

 The HR handbook has many chapters.
 Many HR professionals want to implement the complete handbook.
 Much time has already been lost with the design and implementation of competency profiles.
 Because HR wants them so badly.
-However, the starting point for HR should not be the HR handbook, but the current issues of the business.
+However, the starting point for HR should not be the HR handbook, but the current issues of the organisation.
 HR must understand these issues, and then choose and design the most impactful HR intervention.

 2. HR works multidisciplinary

-In many organizations, the staff is divided into different areas.
+In many organisations, the staff is divided into different areas.
 Finance, Legal, Strategy, Communications, Knowledge Management, IT, HR and special projects.
 This division can lead to silos and power struggles between the staff departments.
 Which department has the ear of the CEO and the Board?
 Which department has the largest budget?

 Most issues today require a multidisciplinary approach.
 Example: how can we connect our employees worldwide on different themes?
 Global communities can only be created if IT, HR, Communications and Legal join forces.
 HR is in the position to act as a connector between the different groups.

 Question 2: How good is your HR team in connecting the various disciplines within the organisation?

 HR is often submissive.
 Submission is often accompanied by fear, and fear is a very bad adviser.
 Regularly I hear HR say: I think it is a good idea, but how do I sell it to my boss?
 I was recently in a meeting for HR professionals where a CIO told how in her organisation, a number of effective communities were created.
 The questions from the audience were focused on control.
 Who decides which communities are created?
 What do you do when people do not want to participate or if abuse is made?